aagontuk/aagontuk.github.io/index.markdown

 * A new efficient, secure, and scalable network framework to replace RDMA exploiting the programmability and offloading capability of smartNICs

+* A new software architecture for building services that centers around coherent accelerators and rack-scale shared memory

 * Accelerating the network read path of in-memory key-value stores and making Linux page cache policy configurable from userspace using eBPF

 # Services #